-- management, technical advisors and planning consultants required to deliver the £51.6m of infrastructure works that will unlock development opportunities in the Lower Irk Valley has now been appointed and design works, planning applications, public consultations will commence in order to deliver works and expenditure by March 2024.
-The planning application for 30 affordable homes and a park for South Collyhurst has been approved. - has started a pre-planning consultation on its Trinity Island site at St John's.
-The proposals are for 2,000 apartments, across four residential towers, ranging in height from 39 to 60 storeys.
-The consultation ran till 27th August and the proposals can be viewed on the dedicated website. - Renaissance: An application for Premier House, the office building on the complex, has now been submitted.
-A dedicated website has been developed where updates can be found as plans progress. - Slate Wharf Castlefield plans: the site in Castlefield has recently been acquired by Prestbury Estates.
-Prestbury have announced that they will soon begin work
+· · · · · although with some overall delays management, technical advisors and to programmes. planning consultants required to deliver Risks around supply chains/access the £51.6m of infrastructure works that to materials, with associated will unlock development opportunities in increases in costs. the Lower Irk Valley has now been Access to finance for hotel and appointed and design works, planning retail schemes likely to be more applications, public consultations will challenging. commence in order to deliver works and Economic Recovery & Investment expenditure by March 2024.
+The Plan identifies key schemes which planning application for 30 affordable can drive recovery and create new homes and a park for South Collyhurst jobs.
+Ongoing work to identify has been approved. funding opportunities for schemes.
+Trinity Island consultation: Renaker Long term impact on office demand has started a pre-planning consultation being monitored on an ongoing on its Trinity Island site at St John's.
+The proposals are for 2,000 apartments, basis, but positive indications from across four residential towers, ranging in office agents and the Business height from 39 to 60 storeys.
+The Sounding Board. consultation ran till 27 th August and the Government increased housing proposals can be viewed on the target by 35% in UK's 20 largest dedicated website. cities, including Manchester, in Renaissance: An application for December 2020.
+The implications Premier House, the office building on the of this are currently being complex, has now been submitted.
+A assessed. dedicated website has been developed where updates can be found as plans progress.
+Slate Wharf Castlefield plans: the site in Castlefield has recently been acquired by Prestbury Estates.
+Prestbury have

-- on starting with site investigation work.
-The planning permission includes 24 apartments. - New Northenden development: A planning application has been submitted for the development of 228 homes at the Manchester College's campus in Northenden by Miller Homes.
-The development includes two- to four-bedroom homes, with 46 homes to be affordable.
-The campus will close in September 2022. - New office openings: wealth management business, Cazenove Capital, will open a new office in 2 St Peter's Square as a base in the north west.
-Two businesses are due to move into Hyphen (on Mosley Street): Hunter Education and Carbon Recruitment. - Kampus: The Stack at Kampus has completed, which has seen a 1960s tower converted into 123 apartments and a resident's gym.
-The conversion of the other buildings in the complex are still ongoing. - Property firm opens Manchester office: Cluttons, a property consultancy and estate agents, has taken space at 76 King Street for the eight employees in the Manchester office but this number is expected to grow.
+on starting with site investigation work.

+The planning permission includes 24

+apartments.

+• New Northenden development: A

+planning application has been submitted

+for the development of 228 homes at the

+Manchester College's campus in

+Northenden by Miller Homes.
+The

+development includes two- to four-

+bedroom homes, with 46 homes to be

+affordable.
+The campus will close in

+September 2022.

+• New office openings: wealth

+management business, Cazenove

+Capital, will open a new office in 2 St

+Peter's Square as a base in the north

+west.
+Two businesses are due to move

+into Hyphen (on Mosley Street): Hunter

+Education and Carbon Recruitment.

+٠ Kampus: The Stack at Kampus has

+completed, which has seen a 1960s

+tower converted into 123 apartments and

+a resident's gym.
+The conversion of the

+other buildings in the complex are still

+ongoing.

+• Property firm opens Manchester

+office: Cluttons, a property consultancy

+and estate agents, has taken space at 76

+King Street for the eight employees in the

+Manchester office but this number is

+expected to grow.